-2) photos with bad composition or bad focus will receive no credit.
-We need to be able to tell what it is, otherwise, it is not a good enough photo.

-3) you can use photos of plant injury caused by immature insect pests.

-4) illustrate the portfolio with appropriately sized images, figure number, and caption including the information previously indicated (see the example is provided on Canvas).

-5) prepare your portfolio in power point, use Arial or Tahoma, font size 14 for title, font size 12 for your name, font size 12 for body, with uniform, pale background (see the example is provided on Canvas).

-6) Name the file with your last name_assig1 and submit the PDF via Canvas.
+- 2) photos with bad composition or bad focus will receive no credit.
+We need to be able to tell what it is, otherwise, it is not a good enough photo. - 3) you can use photos of plant injury caused by immature insect pests. - 4) illustrate the portfolio with appropriately sized images, figure number, and caption including the information previously indicated (see the example is provided on Canvas). - 5) prepare your portfolio in power point, use Arial or Tahoma, font size 14 for title, font size 12 for your name, font size 12 for body, with uniform, pale background (see the example is provided on Canvas). - 6) Name the file with your last name assig1 and submit the PDF via Canvas.

 An assignment delivered after the due date will be penalized 2 points for each calendar day it is late.
+The limit for late submission is one month after the due day.